A Golfer’s Biggest Hazard, Part 2

 Denver, my most talented player, struggled during his freshman year with staying mentally engaged when he had tough rounds.
 When things got tough he would mope and sulk believing he was a victim and the only one golf was picking on.
 This cost him strokes.
 Afterward, when looking at the leader board, he realized that if he would have stayed mentally tough during the round and hung in there and fought hard, three things would have happened: 1) he could have helped our team more; 2) individually, he would have finished high in some important events; and 3) he would have gone away from the tournament with no regrets.
 As Ghandi said, “Full effort is full victory.”

 This past March we were playing at the Jekyll Island Intercollegiate on the coast of Georgia over spring break.
 It’s a very important event.
 In fact, it’s the largest tournament in NCAA golf.

 In the first two rounds Denver played okay, +1 in the first round and +6 in the 2nd.
 Not bad considering the winter we had in the Northeast and the fact it was the first time we had seen grass in four months.

-During all of this I was on another part of the course with one of my other players but knew what was happening because the tournament had live scoring and I was watching the gruesome events unfold on my phone.
-Denver was now 6 over par after four holes—not the start he was looking for or in anyway imagined.
+During all of this I was on another part of the course with one of my other players but knew what was happening because the tournament had live scoring and I was watching the gruesome events unfold on an app on my phone.
+Denver was now 6 over par after four holes—not the start he in anyway imagined.
 I didn’t rush to go see him right away because I knew he’d be okay.
 We had been working on turning his weakness into his strength for a more than a year now and I knew he had the tools to stay “up” mentally and accept the adversity and move forward.

 I caught up to him on the par 3, eighth hole.
 The first thing he said to me with a smile on his face was, “Did you hear what happened?”